Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 This section defines what UI tags to use to display things like the reticle and ammo and other elements.

 {% alert %}
-First entry of this block is for spartan bipeds, second entry is for elite bipeds and this is regardless of campaign or multiplayer
+First entry of this block is for biped type 0 and 2 (spartans), and the second entry is for biped type 1,3 and 4 (elites) and this is regardless of game mode selection
 {% /alert %}

 *first person (and chud)*